microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/Update-MgSecurityIPSecurityProfile.md

 # Update-MgSecurityIPSecurityProfile

 ## SYNOPSIS
-Update the navigation property ipSecurityProfiles in Security
+Update the navigation property ipSecurityProfiles in security

 ## SYNTAX